Hamiltonian stochastic Lie systems and applications: Superposition rules and stochastic Lie systems

-Let us solve a mistake in the proof of the stochastic Lie theorem in \cite{LO09}.
-The issue appears in the direct part of the statement \cite[p.
-215, Theorem 3.1]{LO09}.
-For the sake of completeness, we will enunciate that part of the work adopting our notation and writing in full the contents referenced by the labels used in \cite{LO09}.
-We hereafter refer to \begin{quote}\it ``Moreover, the fact
+For the sake of completeness, we will state that part of the work adopting our notation and writing in full the contents referenced by the labels used in \cite[Theorem 3.1]{LO09}.
+We hereafter refer to \begin{quote}\it ``Moreover, the fact that one has the general property